eeyla2/2021_GROUP_25/README.md

 Reading data from file, allocating materials, vectors & cells with appropriate data & storing.
-Showing that this stored data can be retrieved and the relevant operations & functions performed. e.g. volume, centre & weight of shapes (Note: Assumed weight = mass * 9.81) Save the model data to a new file in the same format as original.
+Showing that this stored data can be retrieved and the relevant operations & functions performed. e.g. volume, centre & weight of shapes (Note: Assumed weight = mass * 9.81).
+Save the model data to a new file in the same format as original.

 Capabilites of the matrix class.
-Creating various standard matricies, performing rotations of vectors, matrix multiplication etc.
+Creating various standard matricies, performing rotations of vectors, matrix multiplication etc..
-Determinant, inverse & transpose of matrix
+Determinant, inverse & transpose of matrix.